Your NJSO Through the Years

 Neeme Järvi succeeded Macal in 2003.
 The esteemed Estonian conductor championed Scandinavian music during his tenure with the NJSO, introducing New Jersey audiences to new works and raising the Orchestra’s artistic profile.

-Commissions from major composers have continued under Lacombe, including a new work by Steven Mackey to be presented in 2013.
-Through the New Jersey Roots Project—which Lacombe conceived as a new affirmation of the organization’s commitment to artistic excellence in its own communities— the Orchestra has also explored overlooked repertoire and commissioned new works from New Jersey composers and composers whose artistic identity was influenced by the Garden State.
+Commissions from major composers have continued under Lacombe, including a new work by Steven Mackey and premieres of three works by Richard Danielpour, the latest of which will be the world premiere of Danielpour’s The Wounded Healer Concerto for Percussion and Orchestra in January 2016.
+Through the New Jersey Roots Project—which Lacombe conceived as a new affirmation of the organization’s commitment to artistic excellence in its own communities— the Orchestra explored overlooked repertoire and commissioned new works from New Jersey composers and composers whose artistic identity was influenced by the Garden State.
+The NJSO Edward T. Cone Composition Institute, an outgrowth of the New Jersey Roots Project, offers emerging composers an intensive, multifaceted laboratory experience including masterclasses, rehearsals and feedback sessions with the NJSO and career-enriching sessions with music-industry leaders, culminating in a live NJSO performance of the composers’ works.
+The Institute is presented in collaboration with the Princeton University Department of Music and generously funded in part by the Edward T. Cone Foundation, Princeton University and the National Endowment for the Arts.

 Since its inception in 1922, the NJSO has attracted some of the greatest international talent in the classical music world as guest soloists, including Pablo Casals, Joseph Szigeti and Percy Grainger among its earliest guests.
 The NJSO continues to present top-notch performers, including Yo-Yo Ma, Joshua Bell, Yefim Bronfman, André Watts and Marc-André Hamelin.
 The Orchestra has also been active in seeking out new and undiscovered talent.
 Pianists Lang Lang and Yuja Wang, both enjoying acclaimed international careers now, each performed with the NJSO when they were still students at the Curtis Institute.